djheery/rust-todo-list/README.md

 - [ ] Add A DB connection and pull TODOs
 - [ ] Add a DB connection and push TODOs
 - [ ] Handle Validation and Errors that may occur due to human input
+- [ ] Add Modularity to the program so not everything is in the main file
 - [ ] Allow for stopping the process